 We tested these shovels near Lake Tahoe, which averages more than 400 inches of snow a year.
 We tested all different snow conditions from deep and heavy slush to light and fluffy powder.
 We came up with five different tests to evaluate how well each shovel moved big volumes of snow, pushed light snow and scraped ice.
 We spent hours shoveling walkways, driveways, roofs, and our parking lot.

 Below is a summary of our test findings and how each shovel performed in side-by-side tests.

-We found the Garant snow pusher 24 was perfectly suited to this job.
+We found the Garant snow pusher 24 was perfectly suited to the job of pushing snow.
 Its wide, flat blade got below the snow and moved it efficiently.
-An interesting competitor to the Garant was The Snowcaster 30SNC, which was very efficient at light snow.
+An interesting competitor to the Garant was The Snowcaster 30SNC, which is super efficient at light snow.
 With its wide blade, it takes fewer passes to clear off a surface.
-The caveat here is if it snows more then a few inches, the Snowcaster gets heavy and there is no way to clear its blade.
-In the nine-inch storm in which we tested we found this trait particularly frustrating.
+The caveat here is if it snows more then a few inches, the Snowcaster gets heavy and there is no effective way to clear its blade.
+In the nine-inch storm in which we tested, we found this trait particularly frustrating.

-The ErgieShovel wins hands down for its namesake, ergonomics.
-Its dual handle design kept us from hunching more then we had to.
+The ErgieShovel wins hands down for its namesake ergonomics.
+Its dual handle design prevented us from hunching more then we had to.
 Other shovels with a bent handle design like both True Temper models and the Suncast SC3250 were also easy on our backs.

-While there is no one perfect shovel for all snow conditions, you can buy a versatile shovel that will perform great in most of the conditions you encounter.
+Although there is no one perfect shovel for all snow conditions, you can get a versatile shovel that will perform great in most of the conditions you encounter.
 If you can only have one shovel, we recommend the True temper 20" Aluminium.
-But if you can go for two, we enjoyed the combo of the ErgieShovel and the Garant Snow Pusher 24.
+But if you want to cover all your bases, we enjoyed the complementary combo of the ErgieShovel and the Garant Snow Pusher 24.

 — Chris McNamara and Jason Peters